stechu/learnspark/spark_local_installation.md

     ```sc.parallelize(1 to 1000).count()```

-    You should expect the shell return something like below:
+    Expect the shell returning something like below:

     ``` res0: Long = 1000 ```